joouha/euporie/docs/pages/terminal_graphics.rst

 A much older protocol, supported (in 2024+) by xterm, mlterm, foot, WezTerm, recent versions of tmux (3.4+), Windows Terminal and more.

 Force with :option:`--graphics=sixel`.
 Requires either the :py:mod:`timg` Python package (installed by default), :py:mod:`chafa.py`, or an external program like :program:`img2sixel` or :program:`imagemagick`.
-See the :ref:`sixel section <installation:sixel>` of the installation page for the exhaustive list of supported tools.
+See the :ref:`sixel section <installation:sixels>` of the installation page for the exhaustive list of supported tools.

 Unicode and ANSI fallbacks
 ==========================

 For terminals that don't support any graphics protocol, euporie can still approximate images using Unicode block characters and ANSI colour codes.
 This is significantly lower-fidelity but still useful for plots and icons.

 Force with :option:`--graphics=none`.
 Quality is improved if any of `chafa <https://hpjansson.org/chafa/>`_, `timg <https://github.com/hzeller/timg>`_, `viu <https://github.com/atanunq/viu>`_ or other ANSI-art tools are installed.
-See the :ref:`ANSI art section <installation:ansi art>` of the installation page for the exhaustive list of supported tools.
+See the :ref:`ANSI art section <installation:ansi-art>` of the installation page for the exhaustive list of supported tools.

 *****************
 Detection
 *****************

 By default, euporie detects which protocol your terminal supports by sending escape-sequence queries on startup and seeing which ones the terminal acknowledges.
-The chosen protocol is logged at debug level (see :doc:`../troubleshooting` for how to enable a debug log).
+The chosen protocol is logged at debug level (see :doc:`troubleshooting` for how to enable a debug log).

 You can override the auto-detection with the :option:`--graphics` flag, or with the :confval:`graphics` configuration option.